root-project/root/README/ReleaseNotes/v616/index.md

   - Reading and writing of columns holding `vector<bool>` instances and `bool` C arrays.
   - Support `rdfentry_` and `rdfslot_` implicit columns.
   - Remove `RDataFrame` from the 32-bit builds.
+  - Speed up interpreted usage of RDataFrame (i.e. in macros or from ROOT prompt) by removing certain cling runtime safety checks.

 ### TTreeProcessorMT
   - Parallelise search of cluster boundaries for input datasets with no friends or TEntryLists.
 The net effect is a faster initialization time in this common case.
   - Handle gracefully the presence of chains the files associated to which are corrupted.
+  - Reduce number of expensive `TChain::LoadTree` calls by spawning nested TBB tasks to ensure clusters of a given file will be most likely processed by the same thread.

 ### TTree
   - TTrees can be forced to only create new baskets at event cluster boundaries.